+It was misty and cold that morning in the Japanese Alps, much like what I had anticipated.
 As I parked the car at the start of the 1.5-kilometre long walking path that would lead me to the monkey-friendly onsen, I welcomed the leisurely trek with open arms, hoping it would settle the discomfort caused by an all-too-short night’s sleep on an unfamiliarly stiff tatami mat that left my body aching.

 I kept what I believed what was going to be the best part for the end; these macaques would be the succulent dessert to the bland main dish that had been alpine Japan.

 And, at last, I did.

-During my highly informative visit, I learned that Nihonzaru (Japanese monkeys in Japanese) live in a matrilineal society; females will typically stay in the same group for their entire life while males will be nomadic, leaving their natal family before they are sexually mature.
+During my highly informative visit, I learned that Nihonzaru (monkeys In Japan) live in a matrilineal society; females will typically stay in the same group for their entire life while males will be nomadic, leaving their natal family before they are sexually mature.

 The feminist in me was wooed by the fact that dominant females form an extremely strong bond over the years, sometimes even going as far as raising newborns that are not their own – the concept of monkey BFFs is kind of adorable.